Jeya-sri/ScaleVR---WebVR/README.md

-# ScaleVR---WebVR
+# Guvi-web
-This task is done for ScaleVR.
+A web dashboard created for guvi 2020